meehljd/mtg-modeling/README.md

-# mtg_modeling
+# Introduction

-Modeling the Magic: The Gathering game.
+Modeling of aspects of the Magic: The Gathering game.
 I will explore aspects of the game, such as latent card strength, deck strength, card scarcity, and card prices.

-For further discussion, refer to the jupyter notebooks.
+For more in-depth discussion on the topic, please refer to the [Introduction Notebook](notebooks/00-introduction.ipynb).

 # Installation